 Eco-friendly options, like organic or recycled materials

-Affordable low-cost and wildly-available materials like mass-produced cotton
+Affordable low-cost and widely-available materials like mass-produced cotton

-There are plenty of different business models you can choose from when it comes to starting your own clothing brand.
-Let’s take a look at the most common models that clothing lines use.
+There are plenty of different business models you can choose from when it comes to starting your own clothing line.
+Let’s take a look at the most common business models used:

-If you want to design and create your own unique clothing line, you’ll need to find manufacturers and build your inventory yourself.
+If you want to design and create your own unique clothing line and have it manufactured to your specifications, then this is the business model for you.

-Once you create your designs, place an order for a set number of products at once, and keep the inventory on hand to ship out as it’s ordered.
+If using a manufacturer, once you’ve created your designs and placed an order for a set number of products, you will receive the inventory and keep it on hand to ship out as it’s ordered.
 Sometimes, this means you end up with left-over inventory that doesn’t sell, which can cut into your profits, so take that into account when you set out.

-To start your dropshipping business, just integrate your eCommerce website with a dropshipping company, find great products, and start selling.
+To start dropshipping, just integrate your eCommerce website with a dropshipping company, find great products and start selling.

 Dropshipping has some downsides, especially considering the overall lack of control.
 You can’t control who else is selling the products you are, which can drive up competition levels.
 You also have very little quality control or influence on inventory availability on your end, aside from delivering customer service.

-This option is all about quickly customizing and producing products to create something unique while streamlining the process.
+This option, sometimes referred to as “white labeling,” is all about quickly customizing and producing products to create something unique while streamlining the process.
 And if you choose to integrate with a print-on-demand service, it operates within dropshipping parameters; you market the item and process the sale, and then the printing company creates the product and ships it straight to the consumer.